Huseng Sisiw: Legacy

 De la Cruz was one of the three poets whose names are prominent for the use of "Corrido", a type/style of poem, in the history of Literature.
 The other two are Francisco Balagtas, his student, and Ananias Zorilla.
-Some of his writings with corrido style are Clarito, Adela at Florante, Floro at Clavela, Doce Pares de Francia, Rodrigo de Villas, and the famous Historia Famoso de Bernardo Carpio.
+Some of his writings in corrido style are Clarito, Adela at Florante, Floro at Clavela, Doce Pares de Francia, Rodrigo de Villas, and the famous Historia Famoso de Bernardo Carpio.

 He is also given the honor of "Hari ng Mga Makata" (King of the poets) in the Philippines.

 Literary works

 According to the elders, de la Cruz was very careful with his writings and he was never contented with the works that were considered good to others.
 Therefore, only a few of his pieces were known.
 Some of his works were shown in Tondo Theatre, owned by Dominos Celis.